Applying for a Job With Less Experience Than Is Required

 Can you apply for a job when you don’t meet all the qualifications?
 What if you don't have all the years of experience the job posting asks for?
 There are steps you can take to make your application stand out even if you are missing one or two key qualifications.

 Begin with a thorough, honest assessment of whether you have a chance to succeed in the job without meeting all the requirements.
 Think about what makes you stand out and what qualities you have that allow you to make up for what you're lacking.
 Keep these qualities in mind as you approach the job application process.
+An honest cover letter that addresses your short comings but points out the value you can add will really improve your chance of landing an interview.

 When assessing whether you should apply for a job it helps to understand where the job posting comes from.
 In larger companies, they are written by HR with little or no input from the people actually making the hiring decision.
 It's likely that the list of qualifications was copy and pasted from similar roles and tweaked by someone unfamiliar with the role to fit the specific project or department.
 Sometimes these job postings are written by a staffing agency or a subcontractor, who are even further removed from the person who actually knows what skills are needed.